msamwelmollel/dse_analysis_gpt-4o/README.md

 2. **Run Notebooks**: Open and run the provided Jupyter notebooks to see the analysis in action.
 3. **Generate Plots**: The scripts will generate scatter plots comparing the extracted data to actual market data.

+## Methods
+Method 1: LlamaParse with GPT-4o
+This method uses LlamaParse to extract information from complex PDFs, especially those with embedded tables and charts and processes the data using GPT-4o.

+Method 2: GPT-4o with SubQuestionQueryEngine
+This method directly processes PDFs using GPT-4o by setting the default LLM to GPT-4o, simplifying the workflow while maintaining high accuracy.

+## Results
+We compared the performance of both methods in extracting and analyzing bid and offer prices for CRDB bank shares.
+The results are visualized in scatter plots, showcasing the accuracy of each approach.